Love Me (Stooshe song): Chart performance

 For the week ending 17 March 2012, "Love Me" debuted at number five on the UK Singles Chart and number seven on the Scottish Singles Chart, marking a debut appearance for the group on both.
 The track spent five weeks in the UK Top 75 between March and April.

 Music video

 The official music video to accompany the re-recorded version of "Love Me" featuring Travie McCoy was released online on 16 January 2012.
 Directed by Matt Stawski, the video sees the trio and McCoy partying in a fictional hotel.
+The majority of the video was filmed using a green screen.